kyma-project/kyma/docs/helm-broker/docs/05-04-configure-hb.md

 title: Configuration
 ---

 By default, the Helm Broker fetches bundles from the newest release of the [`bundles`](https://github.com/kyma-project/bundles/releases) repository.
-You can also configure the Helm Broker to fetch bundle definitions from any remote HTTP server.
+You can also configure the Helm Broker to fetch bundle definitions from HTTP servers defined in the `helm-repos-urls` ConfigMap.
 Follow these steps:

 1. Create a remote repository with your bundles definitions.
 2. Install Kyma on Minikube.
 See [this](/root/kyma#installation-install-kyma-locally-from-the-release) document to learn how.